AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47004-vat-not-applied-to-billing-address-without-vat-id.md

     Germany
     T: 0900000000
     ```
-1. Verify the customer's group remains General.
+1. Verify that the customer's group remains [!UICONTROL General].
 1. Edit this address and add a valid VAT number:
     ```
     123 N University Dr